What Happens If You Outlive Your Term Insurance Policy?

 Here are some other types of investments that can work as alternatives to term insurance plans:

-- Health Insurance: Treatment due to illness or accident is essential to financial planning, and health insurance provides this.
+- Health Insurance: Treatment due to illness or accident is essential to financial planning, and health insurance policies provide this.
 It may be bought individually or in conjunction with a life policy.
 It safeguards against the economic risk that can upset a family’s financial well-being during medical emergencies.

 - Disability Insurance: Disability insurance is designed to give you some wage replacement if you cannot work because of an injury or sickness.
 This type of cover assists in avoiding immense hardship in the event of a break in earnings from injury or illness.
 Thus, having insurance to pay bills if you cannot work is beneficial.
 It is an essential part of personal financial protection that people rarely consider.